We extend greetings to those who are new to the Guild, and gratitude

 IAN MCKELLEN.

-To view the Abbey's "Order of Service," click
+To view the event's "Order of Service" click

 here.
 And click on the blue links that follow for photographs of (a)